Book vs. Movie: The Girl on the Train

 Review: In the Unlikely Event by Judy Blume

 In the Unlikely Event by Judy Blume is a story that will definitely satisfy the needs of Blume’s huge following.
-As a huge fan of Judy Blume, it was hard not to pass up on an opportunity to read this stunning novel.
+As a huge fan of Judy Blume, it was hard not to pass up on an opportunity to read this stunning five star novel.
 This work of historical fiction contains differing points of view and probes the themes of adolescence and grief.
 Continue reading